Richard Mentor Johnson: Battle of the Thames

 In September, Oliver Hazard Perry destroyed most of the British fleet at the Battle of Lake Erie, taking control of the lake.
 This made the British army, then at Fort Malden (now Amherstburg, Ontario) vulnerable to having its supply lines cut.
 The British, under General Henry Procter, withdrew to the northeast, pursued by Harrison, who had advanced through Michigan while Johnson kept the Indians engaged.
 The Indian chief Tecumseh and his allies covered the British retreat, but were countered by Johnson, who had been called back from a raid on Kaskaskia that had taken the post where the British had distributed arms and money to the Indians.
 Johnson's cavalry defeated Tecumseh's main force on September 29, took British supply trains on October 3, and was one of the factors inducing Procter to stand and fight at the Battle of the Thames on October 5, as Tecumseh had been demanding he do.
 One of Johnson's slaves, Daniel Chinn, accompanied Johnson to the battle.

 At the battle itself, Johnson's forces were the first to attack.
 One battalion of five hundred men, under Johnson's elder brother, James Johnson, engaged the British force of eight hundred regulars; simultaneously, Richard Johnson, with the other, now somewhat smaller battalion, attacked the fifteen hundred Indians led by Tecumseh.
 There was too much tree cover for the British volleys to be effective against James Johnson; three-quarters of the regulars were killed or captured.

 The Indians were a harder fight; they were out of the main field of battle, skirmishing on the edge of an adjacent swamp.
 Richard Johnson ordered a suicide squad of twenty men to charge with him and draw the Indians' fire, with the rest to attack as the Indians reloaded.
 But he was unable to push his troops through the enemy position due to the swampy ground.
 Johnson had to order his men to dismount and hold until Shelby's infantry came up.
-By then, under the pressure of Johnson's attack, the Native American force broke and fled into the swamp, during which time Tecumseh was slain.Snyder, Great Crossings, pp. 44–47.
+By then, under the pressure of Johnson's attack, the Native American force broke and fled into the swamp, during which time Tecumseh was slain.